-If you want to share a lot of images, Flickr is one of the best photo-hosting sites on the Web.
-With 1000GB (1 terabyte) of free storage space, Flickr allows you to store thousands of photos online.
+Flickr is one of the most popular photo-hosting sites on the Web.
+It allows you to store up to 1,000 photos or videos for free.
 You'll also have the option to share some photos publicly while making others private.

 If you just want to post a single image on the Web, there are a variety of image-sharing sites, such as Imgur and TinyPic.
 These services allow you to upload an image and then share it with others by sending them a link.